nanaimi/nanaimi.github.io/_recipes/carbonara.md

 ---
 layout: post
-title: Classic Spaghetti Carbonara
+title: A Real Carbonara recipe
-description: A creamy, peppery Roman pasta dish made with eggs, pecorino, and guanciale - or as we like to call it, spaghetti breakfast!
+description: A roman classic - or allegedly, spaghetti breakfast.
 date: 2024-03-20
 prep_time: 15 minutes
 cook_time: 20 minutes
 servings: 4
-tags: [pasta, italian, main course, breakfast]
+tags: [pasta, italian]
 ---

 Carbonara is one of Rome's most iconic pasta dishes.
-The key to perfect carbonara lies in the technique - particularly in managing the heat when combining the eggs with the pasta to create a creamy sauce without scrambling the eggs.
+The key to perfect carbonara lies in the technique.
+Particularly in managing the heat when combining the eggs with the pasta to create a creamy sauce without scrambling the eggs.

 ## Ingredients